-How to adjust balances
+How to Adjust Balances

 Often times, you will want to manually add or subtract some money from an account's balance on a case-by-case basis.

-- Go to the Account Detail page for the account you'd like to adjust.
+Go to the Account Detail page for the account you'd like to adjust.

-- Find the menu (look for the three dots near the account name) and choose Adjust balance.
+Find the menu (look for the three dots near the account name) and choose Adjust Balance.

-- Enter the amount of the adjustment (use a minus sign to subtract money from an account), and include a memo.
+Enter the amount of the adjustment (use a minus sign to subtract money from an account), and include a memo.
 The memo will be shown on the account's invoice the next time you settle the balance, so make sure the memo is something they'll understand.

 Accounts may be settled one at a time from their detail page.
 To do that, just hit the Settle Account button, which can be found on the left side of the screen just above the account balance.

-- If you pay out balances as of a certain date, if for example you cut checks on the 15th for all items sold in the previous month, select the Payout Date for the correct day, and the Payout Amount will adjust automatically.
+If you pay out balances as of a certain date, if for example you cut checks on the 15th for all items sold in the previous month, select the Payout Date for the correct day, and the Payout Amount will adjust automatically.
 This field defaults to today, so if you'd like to pay out the entire balance and bring the account to $0, just leave this field alone.

 Next select the Payout Type — permitted options can be configured in the Policy section of your store's settings. if you chose to pay out by check, you may also optionally include a check number.
-If you've configured your check settings, you'll also be given the option to print out checks.
+If you've configured check printing, you'll also be given the option to print out checks.
 ConsignCloud will automatically generate an invoice for the settlement.

-Paying out balances in bulk
+Paying out Balances in Bulk

 You can save time by settling balances in bulk.
 There are fewer options, however — for instance, you cannot record check numbers.
 To pay out balances in bulk:

-- Go to the Accounts table.
+Go to the Accounts table.

-- Select the accounts you wish to pay out.
+Select the accounts you wish to pay out.
 You can apply filters to make this task easier, for instance Balance is greater than $0.00.

-- Find the Actions menu near the top right of the table and select Settle Accounts.
+Find the Actions menu near the top right of the table and select Settle Accounts.

-- Select your Payout Type and Invoice Mode just like you would for an individual payout.
+Select your Payout Type and Invoice Mode just like you would for an individual payout.